evekremer/coding_challenge/README.md

 ### Tests

-In order to run the tests, the server must be running and then invoke:
+In order to run the tests, invoke:

-`$ ruby ./test/ts_unit_tests.rb`
+- `$ ruby ./test/ts_unit_tests.rb`

-which runs all the unit tests defined under `/test/unit` folder.
+which runs all the unit tests defined under `/test/unit` directory, excluding the server tests.

+And with the server running, invoke:

+- `$ ruby ./test/ts_server_unit_tests.rb`

+which runs all the unit tests defined under `/test/unit/server` directory.

 ## Resources